YashGupta3003/GPU-SIMULATOR-PLANE/README.md

-# Phase 1 — GPU Telemetry Logger + Flask API
+# Scheduler Duration Logger + Flask API

 This is the foundation for your AI GPU Control Plane project.
 It continuously logs GPU metrics (using NVML if available, otherwise simulated metrics) into SQLite and exposes a simple Flask API